• Skip to main content

 The Most Expensive Dog Breed

-Most of us have a particular breed of a dog in mind when we decide it’s time to add a pup to the household.
+Most of us have a particular breed of dog in mind when we decide it’s time to add a pup to the household.
 However, there are those that want one type of puppy and one type only—expensive.
 Have you ever wondered what the most expensive dog breeds in the U.S. are and why they cost so much?

 Well, before we talk about finding the right pup, let’s look at the ones that make our checkbook scream.